Felix-Jose-Kavarayil/allen_lab_utilities_wiki/DataBackup.md

 #### dsm.opt

-`emacs /opt/tivoli/tsm/client/ba/bin/dsm.opt`
+`sudo emacs /opt/tivoli/tsm/client/ba/bin/dsm.opt`

-1. Change the DOMain line so that it reflects your needs: eg /home /d66
+You will need to modify the `DOMain` line so that it reflects your needs: eg /home /d66

-You should backup all hard drive with data.
+You should back up all hard drives with data.
 Use `df -h` to know which hard drives are directly attached to your computer.

 Here is the output of `df -h` on one computer.